jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 to queue modifications and new variables and then call the solver's API once all of the new coefficients are known.

 Solver wrappers should document how the low-level solver statuses map to the MOI statuses.
 In particular, the characterization of a result with status `FeasiblePoint` and termination status `Success` is entirely solver defined.
 It may or may not be a globally optimal solution.
+Solver wrappers are not responsible for verifying the feasibility of results.
+Statuses like `NearlyFeasiblePoint`, `InfeasiblePoint`, `NearlyInfeasiblePoint`, and `NearlyReductionCertificate` are designed to be used when the solver explicitly indicates as much.

 MOI solver interfaces may be in the same package as the solver itself (either the C wrapper if the solver is accessible through C, or the Julia code if the solver is written in Julia, for example).
 In some cases it may be more appropriate to host the MOI wrapper in its own package; in this case it is recommended that the MOI wrapper package be named `MathOptInterfaceXXX` where `XXX` is the solver name.